uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 ## Starting project

 This worksheet continues on from last weeks marker tracking project.
+It assumes you have a

 If you do not have a completed marker tracking project you can fork and clone my template project from github.